 The Company's By-Laws provide that the Board of Directors shall consist of not less than three nor more than eleven Directors who shall be elected annually by the shareholders.
-The Board has fixed the number of Directors at eight, and the following persons are proposed as Directors of the Company to hold office until the next Annual Meeting of Shareholders and until their respective successors have been duly elected and qualified.
+The Board has fixed the number of Directors at eight as of the May 6, 2002 Annual Meeting of Shareholders, and the following persons are proposed as Directors of the Company to hold office until the next Annual Meeting of Shareholders and until their respective successors have been duly elected and qualified.
 In the event that any of the nominees for Directors should become unavailable, it is intended that the shares represented by the proxies will be voted for such substitute nominees as may be nominated by the Board of Directors, unless the number of Directors constituting a full Board of Directors is reduced.
 Directors are elected by plurality vote.
 Abstentions and broker non-votes will not be counted for the purposes of the election of Directors.
+Mr. Urquhart is retiring as a Director of the Company after serving the Company's shareholders in that capacity since 1991.

-NAME AGE(1) PRINCIPAL OCCUPATION YEAR FIRST BECAME A DIRECTOR G. Jackson Ratcliffe 63 Chairman of the Board, President and Chief Executive Officer of the Company.
-Director of Praxair, Inc., Olin Corporation and Sunoco, Inc. 1980 E. Richard Brooks 62 Chairman and Chief Executive Officer of Central and South West Corporation (utility holding company).
-1993 George W. Edwards, Jr 60 Retired President and Chief Executive Officer of The Kansas City Southern Railway Company (railroad).
-Chairman of the Board and a Director of El Paso Electric Company.
-1990 Joel S. Hoffman 61 Retired Partner of Simpson Thacher & Bartlett, a New York City law firm.
-1989
+YEAR FIRST BECAME A NAME AGE(1) PRINCIPAL OCCUPATION DIRECTOR G. Jackson Ratcliffe.....
+65 Chairman of the Board and retired President 1980 and Chief Executive Officer of the Company.
+Director of Praxair, Inc., Olin Corporation, Sunoco, Inc., and the Barnes Group, Inc. Timothy н.
+Powers.....
+53 President and Chief Executive Officer of the 2001

+Company.
+E. Richard Brooks.....
+64 Retired Chairman and Chief Executive Officer 1993 of Central and South West Corporation (utility holding company).
+Director of American Electric Power Company, Inc. George W. Edwards, Jr. .....
+62 Retired President and Chief Executive Officer 1990 of The Kansas City Southern Railway Company (railroad).
+Chairman

-NAME AGE(1) PRINCIPAL OCCUPATION YEAR FIRST BECAME A DIRECTOR Andrew McNally IV 60 Retired Chairman and Chief Executive Officer of Rand McNally & Company (printing, publishing and map-making).
-Principal of Hammond, Kennedy, Whitney & Company, Inc. (a leverage buy-out firm); and a director of Burns International Service Corp., Morgan Stanley Funds, and Reinhold Industries, Inc. 1980 Daniel J. Meyer 63 Chairman of the Board and Chief Executive Officer of Milacron Inc. (plastics processing systems and services and metal cutting process products and services).
-Director of Broadwing, Inc., The E. W. Scripps Company, and AK Steel Corporation.
-1989 John A. Urquhart 71 President of John A. Urquhart Associates (management consultant) and Senior Advisor to the Chairman and a Director of Enron Corp. (natural gas pipeline system).
-Director of Teco Energy, Incorporated, a public utility holding company, and its subsidiary, Tampa Electric Company, The Weir Group plc., Catalytica, Inc., and its subsidiary, Catalytica Combustion Systems, Inc. 1991 Malcolm Wallop 67 Chairman of Frontiers of Freedom Institute (non-profit foundation) and Chairman of Western Strategy Group (international consulting).
+YEAR FIRST BECAME A NAME AGE(1) PRINCIPAL OCCUPATION DIRECTOR Joel S. Hoffman.....
+63 Retired Partner of Simpson Thacher & Bartlett, 1989 a New York City law firm.
+Andrew McNally IV.....
+62 Retired Chairman and Chief Executive Officer 1980 of Rand McNally & Company (printing, publishing and map-making).
+Senior principal of Hammond, Kennedy, Whitney & Company, Inc. and a partner of River Road Capital Partners (merchant banking); and a director of Reinhold Industries, Inc. Daniel J. Meyer......
+65 Retired Chairman of the Board and Chief 1989 Executive Officer of Milacron Inc. (plastics processing systems and services and metal cutting process products and services).
+Director of Milacron Inc., Broadwing, Inc., The E. W. Scripps Company, and AK Steel Holding Corporation.
+Malcolm Wallop.....
+69 Chairman of Frontiers of Freedom Institute 1995 (nonprofit foundation).
 Director of El Paso Energy Corporation, El Paso Energy Partners and Sheridan State Bank.
-1995

-(1) As of March 10, 2000.
+(1) As of March 8, 2002.